COVID-19 lockdown increases domestic violence in Bangladesh | DW | 12.05.2020

 Early marriages

-Around 92% of the children interviewed by the MJF were tortured by their family members or relatives – 14 were raped, 16 faced attempted rape, two were kidnapped, and 10 were sexually abused.
+Around 92% of the children interviewed by the MJF have been abused by their parents or other family members; 14 were raped, 16 faced attempted rape, two were kidnapped, and 10 were sexually abused.

 Read more: Are Bangladesh's low-cost coronavirus test kits reliable?